weishengwu/eShopOnContainers---msft/Deploy-to-Local-Kubernetes.md

 helm delete --purge $(helm ls --all --short eshop)
 ```

-### Explore internal services
+## Explore internal services

 You can expose internal services by using [NodePorts](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) (among some other options)

-To expose the SQL Server service and the RabbitMQ admin port, you can run the following script, from the `k8s` folder:
+To expose the SQL Server service and the RabbitMQ admin port, when deploying to local Kubernetes, you can run the following script, from the `k8s` folder:

 ```powershell
 .\deploy-nodeports.ps1